-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you, for your questions. (interpretation ends) I do understand the issue, and very clearly know the issues we're facing, especially with the costs increasing even more so in the recent times.
-We did increase income assistance benefits recently up by 34 percent to better support the families who are receiving the income assistance benefits, so that has recently increased.
+(interpretation): Thank you, Mr. Speaker.
+Thank you for your question. (interpretation ends) I do understand the issue and very clearly know the issues we're facing, especially with the costs increasing even more so in recent times.
+We did increase income assistance benefits recently by 34 percent to better support famillies who are receiving income assistance benefits.
+So that has recently increased.

-I know it took a while for that to kick in, especially when we had the review, the last increase in 2015, we just recently increased that this year by 34 percent. (interpretation) Thank you, Mr. Speaker.
+I know it took a while for that to kick in, especially when we had the last increase in 2015, and we just recently increased that this year by 34 percent. (interpretation) Thank you, Mr. Speaker.